bigfix/developer.bigfix.com/site/pages/action-script/guide/running_c_action.md

 The actions will be applied using whatever constraints and schedules that you have specified.

 You can also create actions when you Create Tasks or Create Fixlets.

+**Note:** The original action included in the Fixlet or in the task is not overwritten by your custom action.